rajsandilya/Capstone/README.md

 #### Methodology:
  * Modeling is done on NADAC (National Average Drug Acquisition Cost) Dataset from Medicaid.gov
  * Exploratory Data Analysis
- * Given NADAC dataset was split into three Generic, Brand and OTC, major analysis is done on Generics
+ * Given NADAC dataset is split into three Generic, Brand and OTC
- * Correlation matrixs and data visualizations
+ * Major analysis is done on Generics subset
+ * Data visualizations are used to understand the data
- * Ensemble model RandomForestRegressor is used for Modeling
+ * Ensemble bagging model RandomForestRegressor is used for Modeling
+ * Model tuning is done using RandomizedSearchCV
  * Model Evaluation is done by comparing predictions with actual data
  * Metrics used is Mean Squared Error, Max Error and R^2 Score
  * Based on Generic drug grouping GPPC or GPID, Time sereis analysis is also performed